konmik/solid/README.md

 ### How to use

 All examples here with Java 8 syntax on.
-I recommend using [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) to make your code shorter and to bring the functional power to your code.
+I recommend using [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) to make your code shorter.

 You can take any `Iterable` or an array and turn it into a set of chained methods: